Living Resource

 24–48GB VRAM, 64–128GB RAM, fast NVMe, optional multi-GPU

-Best for: Serious private assistants, agentic coding, local omni experiments, MoE serving
+Best for: Serious private assistants, agentic coding, local omni experiments, MoE serving, open-weight video generation prototyping

 Watch-outs: Open video is still slow and multi-step agent stacks need careful tuning.